abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i have add a ISP_CALL.CS in IRespoirty  for interface and also download DAPPER Nutpage add new class called SP_Call in Repository and i have connectioned to the database  with this class i have edited SP_Call for it work
+i have add a ISP_CALL.CS in IRespoirty  for interface and also download DAPPER Nutpage add new class called SP_Call in Repository and i have connectioned to the database  with this class i have edited SP_Call for it work add a interface in IReposirty  and also update the code